-3.13.2 Definitions
+3.13.2.
+Definitions.

 - 1. Unanticipated (unexpected) problems/events are those that are not already described as potential risks in the consent form, not listed in the Investigator's Brochure or not part of an underlying disease.
 Anticipated (expected) problems/events do NOT meet the IRB's definition of UPRs. - 2.
 Serious problems/events are those, which in the opinion of the Principal Investigator involve risk to subjects or others.
 Examples may include death, hospitalization, disability as well as breach of confidentiality.
 Non-serious problems/events do NOT meet the IRB's definition of UPRs. - 3.
 A Serious Adverse Event is defined by the FDA as any adverse drug experience occurring at any dose that results in any of the following outcomes: death, a lifethreatening adverse drug experience, inpatient hospitalization, or prolongation of existing hospitalization, a persistent or significant disability/incapacity, or a congenital anomaly/birth defect.
 Important medical events that may not result in death, be life threatening, or require hospitalization may be considered a serious adverse drug experience when, based upon medical judgment, they may jeopardize the patient or subject and may require medical or surgical intervention to prevent one of the outcomes listed in this definition.
-FDA Federal Regulations require IND sponsors to report serious AEs via expedited reporting. - 4.
-Problems/events that are unanticipated and serious should be reported to the IRB within 10 working days only if in the opinion of the Principal Investigator they are possibly, probably or definitely related to the research procedures.
-Those serious, unanticipated problems/events that the Principal Investigator deems unlikely or not related do NOT meet the IRB's definition of UPRs; however, these events must be reported to the IRB at least annually at the time of 4-year "re-submission" or Continuing Review submission.
+FDA Federal Regulations require IND sponsors to report serious AEs via expedited reporting.

+4. Problems/events that are unanticipated and serious should be reported to the IRB within 10 working days only if in the opinion of the Principal Investigator they are possibly, probably or definitely related to the research procedures.
+Those serious, unanticipated problems/events that the Principal Investigator deems unlikely or not related do NOT meet the IRB's definition of UPRs and need not to be reported to the IRB.

-3.13.2.1 Examples
+3.13.2.1.
+Examples.